Pivot Tables in ExcelAugust 21, 2019 2022-05-26 7:47

-Want to organize your data set and make sense out of it?
+Do you want to organize your data set and make sense out of it?
 Don’t want to spend thousands of dollars on data analysis software?
-Want a simple yet effective way of number crunching?
+Do you want a simple yet effective way of number crunching?

-It is one of the most powerful features of MS Excel that enables you to extract helpful conclusions out of seemingly large clutters of data set.
+Pivot Table is one of the most powerful features of MS Excel that enables you to extract helpful conclusions out of seemingly large clutters of data set.
 If you are using Excel just to input data, then you are not utilizing the true potential of this software.
-When it comes to creating summarized data, easy to read tables and customized charts to study trends and compare different data set, nothing can beat a pivot table.
+When it comes to creating summarized data, easy-to-read tables, and customized charts to study trends and compare different data set, nothing can beat an Excel pivot table.

-Pivot Table becomes more useful if you have large numbers of rows and columns and you need to group the data together in different ways to draw conclusions.
-You can easily drag and drop rows and columns to summarize, analyse, explore and present the data.
+Pivot Table in Excel becomes more useful if you have large numbers of rows and columns and you need to group the data together in different ways to conclude.
+You can easily drag and drop rows and columns to summarize, analyze, explore and present the data.

-Even if you are not well versed in the use of Excel, you can easily learn how to make Pivot Tables.
-In fact, in many scenarios using a Pivot Table is much faster and easier than using complex Excel formulas.
+Even if you are not well versed in the use of Excel, you can easily learn how to make a Pivot Table in Excel.
+In fact, in many scenarios, you need to learn the use of Pivot Table in Excel, which is much faster and easier than using complex Excel formulas.